Seasonal Mosquito & Tick Treatments

 Step 2: Our pest control professionals will apply an adult mosquito treatment which provides immediate knock-out and relief.
 We utilize a specialized mosquito misting system to provide a repellent treatment to foliage areas around the property, paying special attention to areas that retain moisture (i.e. bushes, shrubs, under decks, boundary areas, etc.).
-This is performed once a month during peak periods of mosquito and tick activity.
+This is performed on regular intervals during peak periods of mosquito and tick activity.

 Step 3: We’ll limit mosquito populations by treating breeding areas with a biological mosquito larvicide that stops the development of larvae at its source!

 Each mosquito and tick treatment can give you up to four weeks of relief, which is a lot of time to enjoy the outdoors during those balmy summer days and nights.
-Our mosquito and tick control program will reduce the numbers of these annoying and potentially dangerous insects.
+Our Outdoor Living™ plan will reduce the numbers of these annoying and potentially dangerous insects.